Independent financial advisers for doctors (IFA) – how do I find a good IFA?

 Check feedback from previous clients.

 How satisfied were other doctors with your chosen IFA and are any online reviews genuine?
 At Medics’ Money all the advisors have reviews from other doctors and our reviews are verified by GMC number so you know they are genuine reviews from doctors like yourself.

-No. In the age of the internet almost everything can be done online and is often more efficient this way.
-However if your circumstances are complex, a face to face meeting may be beneficial and for this reason our software will match you to the nearest Medics’ Money adviser that fulfils your criteria.
+No. In the age of the internet almost everything can be done remotely and is often more efficient this way.
+When you use Medics’ Money we will only match you to advisors that can help you, taking into account all your requirements including location.
 Find your nearest suitable specialist medical IFA here.
-Find a specialist medical IFA here

 The initial meeting with an IFA from Medics’ Money is at the advisers cost, which means you dont pay anything to find out if they can help you.
 Advisors charge fees in a variety of ways depending on the products on offer.

 No fee – for some products, for example life insurance, protection and mortgages (although some may charge a broker fee for mortgages) the advisor may be paid by the company providing the policy so you don’t pay anything.

 Percentage fee – you pay a % of for example the amount invested.

 One off fee or hourly rate – typically used for pensions advice and one off advice.